 What are your thoughts about teaching English in this amazing country?
-Is it the right option for you, or are you considering teaching in another country like Oman or Russia?
+Is it the right option for you, or are you considering teaching in another country like Oman, Russia, or Argentina?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other English teachers like yourself find this useful guide.